Winterflower/winterflower.github.io/_posts/2020-01-10-around-the-moon-is-where-the-extinguished-stars-cluster.md

-Although I have previously been immune to the siren calls of the reviews-meets-advertorial content, this year the compounded effect of moving to a country where any form of social communication requires overcoming a large language barries and the slow realisation that the career I had sacrificed many healthy early-20s years to build was slowly fizzing out into nothing, has had be hitting those channels harder than before.
-And then effects have been tangible, most visible in my wallet and the bulging makeup collection that now inhabits my bathroom closet.
+Although I have previously been immune to the siren calls of the reviews-meets-advertorial content, this year the compounded effect of moving to a country where any form of social communication requires overcoming a large language barries and the slow realisation that the career I had sacrificed many healthy early-20s years to build was slowly fizzing out into nothing, has had me hitting those channels harder than ever before.
+And the effects have been tangible, most visible in my wallet and the bulging makeup collection that now inhabits my bathroom closet.
 From the various coloured bottles and tubes stare at me with quiet disapproval as I ignore them in favour of watching reviews for the next great makeup release and run out to buy it.